-Meet our instructors and coaches!
+Meet our instructors!

 You definitely understand child development and the variable paths that your students will take.
 I think you can equally teach students who want to become concert pianists or merely develop their hobby.
 Mary Weatherington, Parent

 Ms. Jodi holds a Bachelor of Music degree in piano performance from Jacksonville University.
 She is a career church musician and piano teacher.
 Ms. Jodi loves children, and finds sharing the joy of music through playing the piano with young people very fulfilling.
 She also enjoys accompanying, and works with youth at both Lakota West and Mason High Schools.
 Ms. Jodi is married to Mark, and they have two grown daughters; Sydney, who lives in Hamilton, and Jocelyn, who lives in California with their two grandsons, Ryder and Remy.

 Mr. Robby has a Bachelor of Music in Piano Performance from Miami University.
 While attending Miami he has been the pianist in Miami’s Jazz Ensemble and Jazz Combo and has also participated in both Wind Ensemble and Chamber Music concerts.
 He had the opportunity to perform at Carnegy Hall with Miami’s Jazz Ensemble in 2012.
 He has received many honors while at Miami, such as the Miami University’s Owls Music Scholarship Award in 2013 and 2014, Mary Rees Piano Scholarship Award in 2015 and the Tom Teiney II Music Scholarship Award in 2015.
 Mr. Robby studied under Dr. Frank Haung.